kevlu8/int0x80.ca/blogs/chessengines/7-aspiration.md

 However, if our search falls outside of this window, we will have to re-search the position with a larger window.
 While this may seem inefficient, this doesn't happen too often, and the speedup from using smaller windows is worth it.

+Customizing the size of the window on which we search will be a common theme in the future!
+So, make sure that you roughly understand how alpha-beta works.

 ```cpp
 Value lo = -VALUE_INFINITE, hi = VALUE_INFINITE;
 int lwindow_sz = ASPIRATION_SIZE, hwindow_sz = ASPIRATION_SIZE;